Spain & Portugal Real Food Adventure

 Accommodation:

 Ride the rails east to the prized vineyards of the La Rioja wine region and Logrono.
-Logrono sits on the banks of the Ebro river and is the capital of Spain’s most renowned wine region.
-It also boasts one of the most distinguished culinary traditions in the country and is home to some of the best tapas bars in the whole of Spain, all crammed into its small medieval centre.
-Logrono is a charming city of medieval fortifications, where much work is being done to restore it to its full glory.
-This evening you’ll go on a walking tour of the Old Quarter, wandering down Calle del Laurel and the 60 or so taperias (tapas bars) that line the way.
-This is the perfect opportunity to sample a bit of everything, as each bar has its own speciality – taste your way through some grilled chorizo or wild mushrooms, and wash them down with a glass of the region’s famous red.
+Logrono sits on the banks of the Ebro River and is the capital of Spain’s most renowned wine region.
+It also boasts one of the most distinguished culinary traditions in the country and is home to some of the best tapas bars in Spain.
+When you arrive, get your bearings on an orientation walk, then visit a nearby winery and enjoy a tasting of their locally grown produce.
+Later, you’ll go on a walking pintxos tour – a Basque-style tapas crawl.
+This is the perfect opportunity to sample a bit of everything, as each bar has its own specialty.
+Taste some grilled chorizo or wild mushrooms and wash them down with a glass of the region’s famous red.

 Included Activities: